Understanding recording consent

 Advantages of dynamic links:

-The most secure method of ensuring that only people invited to the meeting can join.
+• Most secure method of ensuring that only people invited to the meeting can join

 Disadvantages of dynamic links:

-You cannot use personal meeting rooms as they can only be opened with a static link
+• Personal meeting rooms are not supported, they must be opened with a static link

-Scheduling meetings with tools such as Calendly are not supported
+• Scheduling tools such as Calendly are not supported

 Static links

-Static links are links to a team member’s personal meeting room, which can be found in the web conferencing provider’s app.
-Gong can automatically display the consent page before redirecting to the personal meeting room for the following web conferencing providers:
+Static links are permanent links to a team member’s personal meeting room, found in their web conferencing provider’s app.
+Gong can automatically display the consent page before redirecting to the personal meeting room for the following providers:

-For all other supported web conferencing providers, your team members must add their personal meeting room link to their profile page.
-Once they have done this, Gong can display the consent page before opening the personal meeting room for that provider.
-Static links contain a unique token to reduce the risk of call intrusions.
+For all other supported web conferencing providers, team members must add their personal meeting room link to their profile page.
+Once they have done this, Gong displays the consent page before opening the personal meeting room.

 Advantages of static links: